 Bitcoin news: Smart Contracts are probably the first feature associated with Ethereum

 The concept behind Smart Contracts was defined long before by Nick Szabo in 1994.
-According to Bitcoin news, a smart contract is an automatic process that is contractually regulated.
+According to Bitcoin news, that is contractually regulated.
 Withdrawing money from ATMs is an illustrative example of such a smart contract.

 So far, so banal.
 Thanks to blockchain technology, however, these smart contracts become additionally transparent and can fully exploit their potential.
 They can be viewed during the term, whereby an open source system becomes an open execution system and a smart contract can really be a contract due to this transparency.